rgreminger/tilburg-science-hub/docs/workflow/directories.md

 running source code (which is versioned) on your raw data (which is backed up), it's sufficient to store generated files locally only.
 - If you are
-working with other team members that may need access to the `\output` of preceding pipeline stages, you can make use of the file exchange (see next section).
+working with other team members that may need access to the `/output` of preceding pipeline stages, you can make use of the file exchange (see next section).

 ### 4. File exchange